PatrickMurrayJnr/ReportEngine/README.md

 # ReportEngine
 Example of Rerx, ReSQL, Xtra, XML and Unit4 Report Engine reports and code

+00. AllARWFiles <br/>
+All the standard ARW files in Unit4.

 00. CreateFakeJSONFiles <br/>
 This created a "fake" JSON file.